Bhusawal: Rail

 Bhusawal Junction Railway Station is a divisional headquarters of the Central Railways.
-It is on both the Howrah-Allahabad-Mumbai line and the Howrah-Nagpur-Mumbai line.
+It is on both the Howrah–Allahabad–Mumbai line and the Howrah–Nagpur–Mumbai line.
 The Bhusawal Railway Yard is the second largest railway yard in Asia, after the Pandit Din Dayal Upadhyay Junction Railway Yard, Mughalsarai.
 Bhusawal is the closest junction to Ajanta (83 km away).

 Air

 Jalgaon Airport is the closest airport to Bhusawal.

 Economy

-The Railway Coach Factory has been planned to be built here.
-The city has 2 ordinance factories, out of the 41 factories in India.
+A railway coach factory is planned for the city.
+Bhusawal hosts two ordnance factories, out of the 41 such facilities in India.
 Bhusawal has a major military base as well.
-The city has 5 thermal power station units, out of which 4 are operational together with a capacity of over 1420 MW, thus, making it a major contributor to the state's overall electricity generation, providing over 12% of Maharashtra's total power output.
-A 6th new 660 MW unit is proposed to be developed, which would then take the city's power output to over 2000 MW.
+The city has five thermal power station units, four of which are operational, with a combined capacity of over 1,420 MW.
+This makes Bhusawal a major contributor to the state's overall electricity generation, providing over 12 % of Maharashtra's total power output.
+A proposed sixth unit of 660 MW would increase the city's power output to over 2,000 MW.